jsiegenthaler/homebridge-samsungtvht/README.md

-This plugin displays your Samsung device as a TV or Audio Receiver Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).
+This plugin displays your Samsung device as a TV or Audio Receiver Accessory with Power, Input & Remote Control capabilities in your iOS or iPadOS device (iPhone, iPad, iMac, etc.).

 Supports multiple devices, allowing you to create an accessory for each TV or Home Theater system (should you have more than one).
 Supports HT devices such as HT-D5500, HT-D5530, HT-D5550, HT-D6500.